rawstorage/dellemcpmax_ansible/README.md

     Installation Instructions

 Library Directory must be subdirectory from current working directory on ansible server.
-Playbooks can then be run from CWD with ansible-playbook commands.
+Playbooks can then be run from current working directory with ansible-playbook commands.